robang74/redfishos/recovery/README.md

 * [do_recovery-utils_tgz.sh](do_recovery-utils_tgz.sh)

-The created package is less than 450Kb and it is included in this repository due to its relatively small size.
+The created package is less than 600 KB and it is included in this repository due to its relatively small size.

 What is missing is `strings` because its dependency will have brought this package to a size of 1.5Mb while a 2x faster 16Kb version of `strings` can be compiled from [this source](strings.c) presented in the busybox developers m-list in [this thread](https://lists.busybox.net/pipermail/busybox/2023-July/090396.html).